ndodson/simple-filtering-and-fourier-transform-for-raspberryPi/README.md

 # simple-filtering-and-fourier-transform-for-raspberryPi

+This repository is meant to be educational and used as a crude introduction to signal processing.

 First, we will generate a .wav file representing a 1000 Hz sine wave.
 Here is the code to do so.